nickParis11/data-node-cli/README.md

 ## How To Get Started

+0. We assume that you already have node and npm installed

 1. Run 'npm install' from the terminal in the root directory of the forked/cloned repo

 2. Run 'npm start' from the terminal to open a prompt for advanced users ( no error message / informations / undo)